-Dan Watson is entering his second year with the Battlin' Bears and will serve as the strength and conditioning coach and offensive line.
+Dan Watson is entering his third year with the Battlin' Bears and will serve as the strength and conditioning coach and offensive line.

 Watson comes to RMC from Indiana State University where he was the assistant strength and conditioning coach for two years and graduated with a master of science in physical education – coaching.
 Prior to his time at ISU Dan worked at Putnam High School in Roachdale, Ind., with the offensive line, linebackers, and assistant strength and conditioning coach, helping the Cougars to their first state championship appearance.

 Watson is a 2011 graduate of Marian University majoring in exercise science.
 While at Marian, he was a member of the inaugural football team and was a team captain and a member of the track team.

 A native of Terre Haute, Ind., Dan has two brothers and is the son of Marguerite and William Watson.

 He and his wife, Solange, have two boys, Aidan and Ronan.